demanuel/NewsUP/README.md

 -retries <number of retries> : The number of times the header check should be performed until all the segments are reported as ok on the server.
 This needs the option headerCheck enabled.

 -headerCheckRetries <number of retries> : the same option as -retries.
 Consult above for the description.

+-headerCheckConnections <number of connections>: the number of connections it will use to connect to the headercheck server

 -uploadsize <size>: size in bytes, of the segment to be uploaded. **This option is not available on the configuration file**